Basic Competences

 Literacy: competencia lectoescritora

-The literacy makes reference to the capacity of reading, understand, interpret and produce texts in different formats and contexts.
-It does not limit to mecanic reading and writing, but it also includes the critic comprehension of information, the capacity to express ideas in a clear and strucutured way and the functional use of language in daily life.
+The literacy makes reference to the capability of reading, understanding, interpreting and producing texts in different formats and contexts.
+It does not limit to mechanic reading and writing, but it also includes the critic comprehension of information, the capability to express ideas in a clear and strucutured way and the functional use of language in daily life.

 This competence is essential for:

-• Actively participate in educational, labour and social contexts.
+Participate actively in educational, laboral and social contexts.

 Numeracy: basic mathematics competence

-The numeracy refers to the capacity of use basic mathematics reasoning in daily situations.
+The numeracy refers to the capability of using basic mathematics reasoning in daily situations.
 It includes comprehension and the use of numbers, measures, rations, graphics and data, as well as the resolution of simple problems related with daily life and work.

 This competence allows: